Understand your company's position and learn more about the options available

 The legislative measure which aims to reduce tax avoidance was established in 1999 and enforced in 2000 as part of the Finance Act.
 It essentially intends to eliminate employees attending work on a Friday and returning to work on the Monday as self-employed to avoid fulfilling tax obligations.

 The Treasury claims that non-compliance of IR35 has resulted in a significant tax loss and as a result, the legal regulations governing IR35 in the public sector have recently been subject to reform.
-From April 2020, if a PSC contractor works on a public sector contract, the public sector body will be responsible for determining IR35 status – not the contractor.
+From April 2021, if a PSC contractor works on a private sector contract for a medium-to-large business, the private sector body will be responsible for determining IR35 status – not the contractor.
 This measure has been hit with criticism due to the difficulty in determining IR35 status and the challenging nature of enforcing it.
+The measure was originally pencilled in for April 2020, however, following the COVID-19 pandemic, it has been delayed to April 2021.

 As a result of this change, contractors directly affected may change the way they operate in order to maximise take-home pay.